Jeff Bridges’ Concern About Levels Of Aggression In America Today

 — binghamboatwright (@bbwordpress) January 31, 2017

 The talented Bridges has just received his seventh Academy Award nomination for his role as Texas Ranger Marcus Hamilton in the already highly-successful movie Hell or High Water.
 The Western heist film revolves around two brothers who save their family ranch by robbing banks.
-In fact, it’s Bridges character in the movie who inspires some of the patience and understanding that the actor is speaking about.
+In fact, it’s Bridges’ character in the movie who inspires some of the patience and understanding that the actor is speaking about.

 “That’s what I think is needed today, to kind of put a check on ourselves and knowing what’s right or wrong and being so sure that Trump is an a**hole and that he’s going to be terrible… You can have very strong opinions, but to go after this peace and this beauty that we’re after I think we gotta show up and give a little space for something beautiful to bloom out of it.
-As the Dude might say, this aggression will not stand.”
+As the Dude might say, ‘this aggression will not stand.'”

 Hollywood Actor Jeff Bridges Has Sobering Message For Protesters They NEED To Hear https://t.co/NGHkPGmdq1 pic.twitter.com/Hy2ks706Q6